Quantum simulation of dissipation for Maxwell equations in dispersive media: Introduction

-The operator $\hat{\mathcal{U}}_{S+E}$ in Eq.\eqref{4} represents the unitary evolution of the composite system-environment $\rho_S\otimes\rho_E$, which is now closed.
-The density matrix of the stationary environment is $\rho_E=\ket{e_0}\bra{e_0}$, and the individual Kraus operators themselves are non-unitary for $\mu\geq2$.
-Representation \eqref{3} is completely positive (CP), trace preserving (TP) and always achievable for the dynamic evolution of density matrix of the open system $\rho_S$ \cite{Tong}.
+where $\hat{\mathcal{U}}_{S+E}$ in Eq.\eqref{4} is the unitary evolution operator for the closed, composite system-environment, initially in the state $\rho_S\otimes\rho_E$ and $\ket{\mu}$ is an orthonormal basis for the state space of the environment.
+The representation in Eq.\eqref{3} is completely positive (CP), trace preserving (TP), and can always describe the time-dependent density matrix of an open system $\rho_S$ \cite{Tong}.

-In recent years a great amount of work has been done to embed the non-unitary evolution of quantum open systems to the unitary framework of quantum computers resorting to dilation theory \cite{Hu,Hubisz,Schlimgen}, where a non-unitary operator is considered as a projection of a unitary operator in an extended Hilbert space.
-This Hilbert space extension is at the expense of introducing ancillary qubits to represent the extended state.
-In the same fashion, Maxwell equations in passive, dissipative and dispersive media can attain a Hermitian Schrodinger structure as in Eq.\eqref{1} by extending the Hilbert space of the primary fields $\bol{E}, \bol{H}$ with auxiliary fields \cite{Tip,Figotin,Cassier} derived through functional analysis techniques.
-However, the Hermitian Hamiltonian operator $\hat{H}$ in those mathematically oriented works, possesses a complex structure that prohibits from any attempt at quantum computing implementation.
-For a possible quantum simulation of Maxwell equations in lossy and dispersive media it is of paramount importance to construct a Schrodinger representation that is compatible with the tools of quantum information science.
+In recent years, the concept of dilation theory of operators has been used to embed the non-unitary evolution of open quantum systems into the unitary framework appropriate for quantum computers \cite{Hu,Hubisz,Schlimgen,Schlimgen2,Shen}.
+In these studies, a non-unitary operator is considered as a projection of a unitary operator in an extended Hilbert space \cite{Moshe}.
+This extension of the Hilbert space requires introducing ancillary qubits in order to appropriately represent the extended closed system.
+Following this line of thought, the authors in Refs.\cite{Tip,Figotin,Cassier} have proven that Maxwell equations in a passive, dissipative and dispersive medium have a Hermitian Schr\"odinger structure, as in Eq.\eqref{1}, by extending the Hilbert space of the primary electromagnetic fields $\bol{E}, \bol{H}$ with appropriate set of auxiliary fields that are derived using functional analysis techniques.
+However, the resulting Hermitian Hamiltonian operator $\hat{H}$ has a complex structure that is not suitable for implementing on a quantum computer.
+Therefore, for a quantum implementation of Maxwell equations in lossy and dispersive media a quantum representation that is compatible with the principles of QIS is required.

+In this paper, we develop probabilistic dilation algorithms for simulating electromagnetic wave propagation in dissipative and dispersive electromagnetic media by expressing the non-unitary Suzuki-Trotter evolution of Maxwell equations within the framework of quantum channels.